-The District of Columbia gasoline tax rate of 23.5 cents per gallon at the end of 2016 is lower than Maryland's recently increased rate of 33.5 cents per gallon, and higher than Virginia's 16.8 cents per gallon (even taking into account a 2% additional gas tax in Northern Virginia).
+The District of Columbia gasoline tax rate of 23.5 cents per gallon at the end of 2017 is lower than Maryland's recently increased rate of 33.8 cents per gallon, and higher than Virginia's 22.2 cents per gallon (combined state + local rate).

-See Map 1 (page 22) for an illustration of selected metro area jurisdiction's combined tax burdens (income, property, auto, and sales) as a percentage of income, for a family earning \$75,000/year.
+See Map 1 (page 23) for an illustration of selected metro area jurisdiction's combined tax burdens (income, property, auto, and sales) as a percentage of income, for a family earning \$75,000/year.
 At all income levels, D.C. has the lowest combined tax burden of the surrounding jurisdictions.
 For maps illustrating combined metro area burdens for the other income levels, see the Appendix on page 68.